-Because statistics is not a strong area for many health sciences students, they need additional help in learning and understanding statistics concepts.
-Prof. Davis chose DigitalEd’s online courseware, testing and assessment platform, Möbius, to aid them in their statistics course.
+Because statistics is not a strong area for many health sciences students, they need additional help in learning and understanding statistical concepts.
+Prof. Davis chose Möbius, to aid them in their statistics course.

 “Möbius works great for students who sometimes feel intimidated by statistics, by providing immediate feedback,” said Davis.
 “It then gives them the opportunity to practice concepts they don’t quite grasp.”
 The algorithmic feature generates different versions of the same problem so students can practice, get immediate feedback, and then practice some more until they completely understand the concept.
 This provides a powerful learning and concept-reinforcement platform.